 Buyer Beware...Lab Grown Diamonds vs. Mined Diamonds, Ongoing, Updated Information

 If you're shopping for diamond make sure you ask if it's a lab-grown diamond.
-Yes, a lab grown diamond has the exact carbon structure as diamonds that are mined.
-Lab grown diamonds are indistinguishable from natural diamonds without testing equipment.
+Lab grown diamonds have the exact carbon structure as mined diamonds and are indistinguishable from natural diamonds without testing equipment.

 An expensive device developed by DeBeers for diamond dealers is an instrument which uses ultraviolet light to detect the difference between natural and lab grown diamonds.
 Lab grown diamonds will show a strong phosphorescent glow that is not common to natural diamonds.

 Some say the development of lab-grown diamonds are exactly the same as mined diamonds.
-This statment is causing an upheaval in the jewelry industry.
+This statement is causing an upheaval in the jewelry industry.

 Lab grown diamonds are promoted as ecologically progressive, however this has not been documented or proven.
 My concern is the lack of disclosures about what the waste byproducts are comprised of and the disposal procedures.
 We should be asking questions; how is this affecting our environment?
 Without this information how can lab grown diamonds be marketed as "environmentally safe" ?